Formula

 Above 1.0 indicates more current assets than current liabilities (more liquidity); below 1.0 indicates potential difficulty meeting near-term obligations.
 Interpret in context: compare to your industry and your own trend over time; lenders may set covenants requiring a minimum ratio.

 Inputs are assumed to be in the same currency; the ratio is unitless, so the currency symbol doesn’t affect the result.
-If current liabilities = 0, division is undefined (economically, liquidity would be considered unlimited for that moment).
+If current liabilities = 0, division is not defined (economically, liquidity would be considered unlimited for that moment).
 If either input is negative, the arithmetic result is returned but should be reviewed because such signs are uncommon in classified balance sheets.

 The calculator computes with full precision and displays up to 4 decimal places using round-half-even (“bankers’ rounding”); trailing zeros are trimmed (for example, 2.0000 displays as 2).